NASA will attempt today to take a sample from an asteroid 200 million miles from Earth

 Scientists are also interested in Bennu because it is one of a family of asteroids that “present a hazard to the Earth,” as Ellen Stofan, director of the Smithsonian National Air and Space Museum put it in a NASA broadcast.

-Scientists estimate there is a one in 2,700 chance it could impact the Earth sometime between the years 2175 and 2199.
+Scientists estimate there is a 1 in 2,700 chance it could impact the Earth sometime between the years 2175 and 2199.
 That could change but NASA said it is keeping a close eye on it.